WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 So that's three movies with the same plot now, only here you can really tell they're just sugar-coating it.
 Gone is the depth of the first two and in comes the slasher film stereotypes wherein our killer must utter one-liners for every kill he makes and said murders have to be butcher shop bloody.

-But should it be watched as a standalone movie, The Stepfather III is still popcorn-friendly enough not to be taken seriously and its messiness is something gore-hungry fellers can enjoy.
+But should it be watched as a standalone movie, The Stepfather III is still popcorn-friendly enough to be not taken seriously (computer wiz kid in a wheel chair that miraculously walked in the end anyone?) and its messiness is something gore-hungry fellers can enjoy.
 Me included.
 Also, you can give this movie some credit for at least ditching any lean possibilities for another follow-up and ending a franchise in a splattery way that not even our killer dad can survive.
 I guess they're finally aware that what they're doing is close to being shit and just decided to end it here (Hallelujah...), so I'm very thankful for that.

 Whether we really needed this sequel or not, The Stepfather III is a half-and-half good/bad movie with varying levels of entertainment.
 If cheese works for you, then this'll be a fine flick.
-But if you're the kind of folk who prefers realistic thrills than cartoon gore, then I guess you'll be disappointed in this one.
+But if you're the kind of folk who prefers realistic thrills than cartoon gore, then I guess you'll be disappointed with this one.

 Bodycount:

-1 male repeatedly hacked with rake
+1 male repeatedly hacked with a rake

-1 male shredded through woodchipper
+1 male shredded through a woodchipper

 Total: 5